tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 	- Fix: remove arrays where possible
 	- Fix: refactor two dimension arrays to one dimension arrays whenever possible (favor arithmetic for a single index instead of two indices)
 	- Fix: use a temp variable when the same array item is used more than once in the code
 - The code to check for keypresses uses a large array named `E()`, with a size of 128 items, one for each ASCII code.
-The value in the array range from 0 (key is not used) to 6.
+The value in the array range from 0 (key is not used) to 6 (6 possible actions: left/down/right/rotate left/rotate right/quit).
 Values 1-6 are used in a `ON E(K) GOTO` statement that will branch the code to 6 subroutines to handle each keypress.
-The idea is interesting but badly implemented because `K` is manipulated way too much before being using in the `ON GOTO`.
+The idea is interesting but badly implemented because `K` is manipulated way too much before being used in the `ON GOTO`.
 	- Fix: use a faster way to handle keypresses.
 - Code uses multiplication by 2
 	- Fix: always use addition on itself when multiplying by 2
 - Many two-letters variables' names
 	- Fix: exhaust one-letter variables first, for most used variables first.
 - There's a modulo check in there (on division by 4 on line 360)
-	- Fix: avoid modulo check using temp variables and simple arithmetic
+	- Fix: most of the time, it's possible to avoid a modulo check by using temp variables and simple arithmetic; but as you'll see, in the end, the refactored code won't even need a modulo check
-- There are some `INT` in code, although outside the main loop
-	- Fix: avoid `INT` if they're not really needed.

 ## 🍎Fixing the main bottleneck
 The most important bottleneck is these `VLIN`s to draw two vertical identical pixels in lo-res.
 If we want to do it in **pure Applesoft**, what can be done ?

 There are only two solutions:
 1. accept an aesthetic depreciation and plot rectangular cells
-2. find a faster way to plot two cells than using `VLIN`
+2. find a faster way to plot two pixels

 There would be no shame in solution #1.
 The game would look a little bit squashed but it could still be fun.
 Or maybe it could be horizontal instead of vertical ?
 After all, Steve Wozniak wrote his "Little Brick Out" game in Integer Basic as a horizontal Break Out game.